Most Worrying Identity Theft Statistics for 2024

 (Crime Museum)

 15 million people in the US experience identity theft every single year.
-This results in $50 billion in financial losses.
-This equates to 4.5% of all US residents, with an average loss of $3,500.
+This results in tens of billions of dollars in financial losses.
+This equates to 4.5% of all US residents, with an average loss of around $3,500.

 (Time)

-Identity theft statistics also show that the dead can become victims of cybercrime.
-A 2012 ID Analytics study shows that there have been almost 800,000 incidents where criminals have exploited the identities of the deceased to open credit cards or even get a cell phone plan.
+Even the dead can become victims of cybercrime.
+A recent study showed that there have been almost 800,000 incidents where criminals have exploited the identities of the deceased to open credit cards or even get a cell phone plan.
 Studies have also shown that twice as many thieves used a fake Social Security number belonging to those who have passed away.

-One out of five people in the EU have experienced identity theft
+One out of ten people in the EU have experienced identity theft

 (GRC World)